bdantas/make-portable/README.md

 Simple shell script that bundles everything needed for a GNU/Linux application to run on an older target system.

 # How it works
-Script copies the specified binary, all its dynamically linked libraries (including glibc and, if appropriate, libstdc++), and source system's linker (ld) into a tarball.
-It then creates a launcher script.
-Both tarball and launcher script are placed in user's home directory.
+The script copies the specified binary, all its dynamically linked libraries (including glibc and, if appropriate, libstdc++), and source system's linker (ld) into a tarball.
+A launcher script is also created.
+Both the tarball and launcher script are placed in user's home directory.

 # Usage directions
 1. Install the desired application on the source GNU/Linux OS the usual way (from repository or source code)